TileDB-Inc/TileDB-Vector-Search/src/include/detail/scoring/README.md

 }
 ```

-All of the distance functions are templated on the type of vector they compute over
+All the distance functions are templated on the type of vector they compute over
 accept and the vectors are required to meet the requirements of `feature_vector`.
 Because of the need to case non-`float` elements, there are four concept-based
 overloads for each function, depending on the `value_type` of each vector.
 The overloads